KKONZ/beautiful-jekyll/_posts/2017-12-10-topic-modeling-with-yelp-pizza2vec.md

 ### Preparing the text for modeling

 Text data can be very highly dimensional.
-If proper steps are not taken to clean the text data then one should not expect to have a very accurate or useful model.
-To clean the data, I  tokenized the spaces and punctions, lemmatized the data which is is the process of text normaliztion, for casing of letters, contractions, and whatnot.
+If proper steps are not taken to clean the text data, then one should not expect to have a very accurate or useful model.
+To clean the data I tokenized the spaces and punctuations and lemmatized the data.
+Lemmatization being is the process of text normalization for casing of letters contractions and whatnot.
 I also created uni, bi, and trigram sentences, this combines common words found in the corpus together to a single word representation of the word such as ny_style_pizza.
 All of the natural language processing has thus far been achieved using the python package Spacy.
-You can build you own stopword vocabulary in Spacy.
-I did choose to use NLTK to remove stopwords as they have a list ready to use out of the box.
-To do this step in Spacy I would have to build my own stopword dictionary and decided that wasn't necessary for this project.
-Finally I used Latent Direlecht Allocation to transform the data into a bag of words representation.
+I could have built my own stopword vocabulary in Spacy, but that would require building my own stopword dictionary.
+So I chose NLTK to remove stopwords, as they have a list ready to use out of the box.
+Finally I used Latent Direlecht Allocation to transform the data into a bag-of-words representation.

 ### Word2vec

-The first step in modeling the data was to use the package Gensim to represent the words in a highly dimensional vector space to create a continuous bag of words word2vec model.
-This uses a discriminate approach using a binary logistic regression classification object for target words, <math xmlns="http://www.w3.org/1998/Math/MathML"><msub><mi mathvariant="bold">w</mi><mi mathvariant="bold">t</mi></msub></math>, and <math xmlns="http://www.w3.org/1998/Math/MathML"><mi mathvariant="bold">k</mi></math> imaginary words <math xmlns="http://www.w3.org/1998/Math/MathML"><mover><mi mathvariant="bold">w</mi><mo stretchy="false">&#x007E;<!-- ~ --></mo></mover></math>
+The first step in modeling the data was to use the package Gensim to represent the words in a highly dimensional vector space to create a continuous bag-of-words word2vec model.
+This uses a discriminate approach using a binary-logistic regression-classification object for target words. <math xmlns="http://www.w3.org/1998/Math/MathML"><msub><mi mathvariant="bold">w</mi><mi mathvariant="bold">t</mi></msub></math>, and <math xmlns="http://www.w3.org/1998/Math/MathML"><mi mathvariant="bold">k</mi></math> imaginary words <math xmlns="http://www.w3.org/1998/Math/MathML"><mover><mi mathvariant="bold">w</mi><mo stretchy="false">&#x007E;<!-- ~ --></mo></mover></math>

-Below is an illustration of what is happening in continuous bag of word modeling.
+Below is an illustration of what is happening in continuous bag-of-words modeling.

 <img src="https://www.tensorflow.org/images/nce-nplm.png" alt="CBOW">